coreboot/coreboot/Documentation/distributions.md

 functions like battery management, keyboard support, and sensor interfacing – is open source as well.

-### Libretrend

-[Libretrend](https://libretrend.com) sells the Librebox, a NUC-like PC which ships with coreboot firmware.

 ### PC Engines APUs

 [PC Engines](https://pcengines.ch) designs and sells embedded PC hardware that